mandatoryhashtags/Starstriders/Chapters/10 Starships.md

 Type of FTL

 ### CARGO
-Scale x 10 in Cargo Units
+Size x 10 in Cargo Units

 1 Cargo Unit 100 Tons.

 ### HULL POINTS
-Equal to Scale * 5 + STRUCTURE
+Equal to Size * 5 + STRUCTURE

 ### ATMOSPHERIC CAPABLE
+Can the ship operate in Atmosphere

+### DEFENSE
+This represents how hard the ship is to hit.
+Calculated as Security System + Engines modifier - 1/2 Size (rounded down).
+Larger ships are easier to hit because they are slower.

 ### ACTIONS ABOARD SHIP
 A ship is as much a location for action, as it is a tool for the characters.
 In many situations, characters may be called upon to attempt Tasks while aboard their own ship.
 These actions are resolved normally, though at the Gamemaster’s discretion, the character may treat the ship’s facilities and personnel as an Advantage.